ethankennerly/climate-champion/design.md

     1. [ ] Starts too stressful.
 Maybe start off pre-industrial?
     1. [ ] Bit chaotic.
     1. [ ] What is most optimal?
+        1. [ ] Why is there a duplicate government?
+            1. [ ] Three islands, with land bridge.
+            1. [ ] Couple travels from left off screen to center of first island.
+            1. [ ] First couple on first island.
+            1. [ ] Stations tween from the couple.
+            1. [ ] Bed of next couple on right side.
+            1. [ ] Next couple travel to next island.
         1. [ ] Start meter fill in middle.
         1. [ ] Couple travels from home to plot.
             1. [ ] Hammer animates and radial meter appears.